JefTek/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0/New-MgDeviceAppMgtMobileAppConfiguration.md

     - `[UserPrincipalName <String>]`: UserPrincipalName.
   - `[Version <Int32?>]`: Version of the device configuration.

-DEVICESTATUSES <IMicrosoftGraphManagedDeviceMobileAppConfigurationDeviceStatus[]>: List of ManagedDeviceMobileAppConfigurationDeviceStatus.
+DEVICESTATUSES <IMicrosoftGraphManagedDeviceMobileAppConfigurationDeviceStatus1[]>: List of ManagedDeviceMobileAppConfigurationDeviceStatus.
   - `[Id <String>]`: Read-only.
   - `[ComplianceGracePeriodExpirationDateTime <DateTime?>]`: The DateTime when device compliance grace period expires
   - `[DeviceDisplayName <String>]`: Device name of the DevicePolicyStatus.